 Off-roading Sand Dunes

 If all of this sounds too cold, there’s still a Utah state park for you.
 How about trading white snow for red sand beaches?
 With wintery mountain ranges visible in the distance, Sand Hollow State Park provides a winter experience and winter getaway simultaneously.
 Just under 20 miles from St. George, this park is easy to access and offers coral pink sand dunes, red rock formations and outstanding trails of all kinds.
 In particular, winter is a great time to visit for an off-road adventure in the mild 50 to 60 degrees temperatures.
 The park offers riders more than 6,000 acres of sand dunes that have open riding as well as technical trails where you can test your skills.

-Note: The Bear Lake Monster Winterfest is an annual family friendly fundraising event that was held on January 26 – 27 in 2018.
+Note: The Bear Lake Monster Winterfest is an annual family friendly fundraising event held in January.
 Most activities typically take place in the Utah Bear Lake State Park Marina, and the park's entrance fee at the Marina is waived.
 Compete in the Cisco Disco and the Monster Plunge!